GadzhievAleksandr/pure-blackandwhite-rofi/README.md

 # Black and white theme for rofi
-This is pure and simple theme for your rofi
+This is pure and simple theme for your rofi in black and white style.
+It has got some transparency effects? which you can regulate on .rasi files of rofi's config.
+Blur, transparensy and other effects not dependent on hyprland's config.

 ## Features
 * Darkened transparent background